Surrounding Area

 Founded in 1871, the Dupont Circle neighborhood is named in honor of Samuel Francis du Pont, a Rear Admiral in the U.S. Navy and distinguished strategist to the Union during the Civil War.

-Recognized as one of seventy historic districts in Washington, DC, Dupont Circle is one of the oldest areas in the city, with many of its landmarks noted on the National Register of Historic Places.
-Highly regarded for its architectural grandeur, international prestige, especially from Embassy Row — an area home to 80+ foreign embassies and ambassador residences, thriving arts community and award -winning food scene, Dupont Circle is a popular destination for locals and visitors alike.
+Recognized as one of seventy historic districts in Washington, D.C., Dupont Circle is one of the oldest neighborhoods in the city, with many of its landmarks noted on the National Register of Historic Places.
+Highly regarded for its architectural grandeur, international prestige, especially from Embassy Row — —an area home to 80+ foreign embassies and ambassador residences— thriving arts community, and award-winning food scene, Dupont Circle is a popular destination for locals and visitors alike.

 What’s nearby: